leedanieluk/RealTimePortfolioPrinter/README.md

 The system has been designed as a chain of one-to-one subscribers and publishers using a `java.util.concurrent.LinkedBlockingQueue` as the main data structure for reading and writing the events.

-The `com.leedanieluk.PortfolioVisualizer.PortfolioVisualizer` subscribes to `com.leedanieluk.PortfolioValuation.PortfolioValuation` which subscribes to `com.leedanieluk.MarketData.MarketDataPriceUpdate`.
+The `com.leedanieluk.PortfolioVisualizer.PortfolioVisualizer` subscribes to `com.leedanieluk.PortfolioValuation.PortfolioValuationPublisher` which subscribes to `com.leedanieluk.MarketData.MarketDataPriceUpdate`.

 The events of the system are:
 * `com.leedanieluk.MarketData.MarketDataPriceUpdate`